The Best Movies and TV Shows to Stream This Week

 Scroll no more!
 To help you out, we've rounded up the best movies and TV shows to stream this weekend -- including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on originally that are worth circling back for.

-From a new HBO period piece from the creator of Downton Abbey, to the long-awaited follow-up series to a beloved sitcom, How I Met Your Father, we’ve got your content covered this week.
-For even more recommendations, make sure to check out our guide for everything new on Prime Video and Hulu this month.
+From Hulu's transformative original series, Pam & Tommy, to new episodes of the long-awaited How I Met Your Mother spin-off, we’ve got your content covered this week.
+For even more recommendations, make sure to check out our guide for everything new on Prime Video, Hulu, Peacock and more this month.

-Starring fan favorites and newcomers alike including Hilary Duff, Lily James, Carrie Coon, Sebastian Stan, Seth Rogen, Nick Offerman, Tiffany Haddish, Selena Gomez, Andy Samberg, Kathryn Hahn, Jim Gaffigan, Zendaya, Hunter Schafer, Jacob Elordi, Ben Affleck, Lily Collins, Sarah Jessica Parker and more, here are the best TV shows and movies to stream this week:
+Starring fan favorites and newcomers alike including Will Arnett, Conan O’Brien, Annie Murphy, Ken Jeong, Kumail Nanjiani, Uma Thurman, Hilary Duff, Lily James, Carrie Coon, Sebastian Stan, Seth Rogen, Nick Offerman, Tiffany Haddish, Selena Gomez, Andy Samberg, Kathryn Hahn, Zendaya, Hunter Schafer, Jacob Elordi, Sarah Jessica Parker and more, here are the best TV shows and movies to stream this week:

+The first three episodes of Pam & Tommy are now available to watch, with new episodes streaming weekly on Hulu.

 Janet Jackson